 This simple warm chia seed pudding is made using only 5 ingredients, loaded with nutrients and all done under 5 minutes.
-Great for breakfast, snacking or as a light healthy dessert that you can flavor the way you want!
+Makes for a great breakfast chia pudding, but also perfect for snacking or serving as a light healthy + versatile dessert.
+Vegan, gluten-free and dairy-free.

-But, you might already know how much I LOVE chia seed recipes.
-One of my favorite ways to enjoy them is in overnight oats or to make fruit chia jams.
-And more recently, I have been including them in lemon water to make a super tasty chia fresca.
-Add them to smoothies, breads, granola... and the list goes on.
-I even use them when making vegan burger patties!
+You can also use chia seeds to make lemon chia fresca, smoothies, easy gluten-free bread, sweet potato spice granola... and the list goes on.
+I even use them when making vegan chickpea oat burger patties!
 These tiny seeds are impressive in nutrients, but also super versatile and so fun to use in the kitchen.

-- Plant-based milk: I used oat milk to make this pudding as it is naturally sweeter than other milks, but simply use your favorite kind!
+- Plant-based milk: I used oat milk to make this pudding as it is naturally sweeter than other milk, but you can simply use your favorite kind!
 Try to use an unsweetened and unflavored kind so you can add your favorite flavoring ingredients yourself.

 - Sweetener: I added maple syrup, but agave nectar or brown syrup would work too.
 I think any granulated sugar would work as well.